Street Lights, Signals & Signage

 Street lighting provides improved roadway safety.
 There are currently about 2,500 street lights within the City of Battle Ground.
 The City uses LED lights, which use far less power than high pressure sodium lights.

 The City currently does not have budget to install new street lights on existing streets.
 All new street lights will be installed with capital projects or as a requirement of development.

-If there is a street light out in your neighborhood please complete a Citizen Action Request and the City will forward to Clark Public Utilities for repair.
+If there is a street light out in your neighborhood please complete a Citizen Action Request.
 Repairs generally take 2-weeks to address.
 Please have the Street Light ID (a 9-digit number starting with B that is located on a strap around the light pole), general location, and description of the problem when sending a request.